H Frame Photos - Return to H frame page

 Three HZ easels with trays - current design, economical to post.
 The outside easels are Vic Ash, the centre easel some dark red Karri I specially selected for a customer.

-HZH1800 with tray- in Victorian ash
+HZH1800 easel with tray- in Victorian ash, this easel is not oiled.

-The HZ is designed to fold quickly and easily as are all my H frames.
+The HZ easel is designed to fold quickly and easily as are all my H frames.
 I did this as it is a lot easier to store and transport them

 Another red HZ with a standard mount .Although not so apparent in this photo the wood was a lot paler than the red one in the above photo.